abpframework/abp/docs/en/Community-Articles/2022-05-16-Consuming-Rest-Api-By-Using-Static-Proxy/POST.md

 # Consuming REST APIs from a .NET Client Using ABP's Client Proxy System
-In this article, we will show how to consume rest api by using static client proxy by creating a new project and converting that from dynamic client proxy to static client proxy.
-Also, I will glance at the differences between static and dynamic generic proxies.
+In this article, we will show how to consume Rest API  by creating a new project and converting that from the dynamic client proxy to the static client proxy.
+Also, I will glance at the differences and similarities between static and dynamic generic proxies.

 Article flow
 * Create a new ABP application with ABP CLI